macloo/python-beginners/week02/README.md

 print( varname.get_text() )
 ```

 ... and it neatly prints only the text content from inside an HTML element (such as `title` or `li`) that is stored in `varname`.
 The variable `varname` contains the HTML tags (possibly quite a lot of tags), but the BeautifulSoup function `get_text()` removes them neatly, giving us just text.
-How does `get_text()` do that? *We don’t need to know.* That's the beauty of a function as a black box: It just works.
+How does `get_text()` do that? *We don’t need to know.* That’s the beauty of a function as a black box: It just works.

 We don’t need to know how a toaster toasts bread to get toast out of it.
 We put in two pieces of bread (the *arguments* we pass into a function), and toast is *returned* after the function runs.